+Focused patent strategy:

+Patent monitoring

+Freedom to operate

+Improved market knowledge

-Focused patent strategy: > Patent monitoring > Freedom to operate > Improved market knowledge and to foster the patenting of new ideas.
+Kapsch TrafficCom strives to mitigate the risk of patent infringements and to foster the patenting of new ideas.
 Hence, the Intellectual Property Rights (IPR) management focusses on supporting product management and product development.
 Patent analysis in various areas ensures that products and solutions are actually free to operate.
 Based on these patent analyses and the expertise gained from them, Kapsch TrafficCom also intends to file more of its own patents in order to secure its freedom to operate and its unique selling proposition for its products and solutions.